Whole Farm > Transition & Estate Planning > Getting Started

 Getting Started in Farming: Inheriting a Farm

-Inheriting a farm can be both exciting and frustrating.
+Inheriting a farm can be both exciting and daunting.
 Some people know exactly what they would like to do with the farm, but many do not.
 A number of questions and issues must be addressed before the final decisions are made.

-Over the next several years, the question of what to do with inherited farmland will become increasingly important.
+The question of what to do with inherited farmland has become increasingly important.
 The average age of farmland owners continues to increase.
-According to the 2007 Census of Agriculture, the average age of the principal farm operator was 57.1.
+According to the 2017 Census of Agriculture, the average age of the principal farm operator was 57.5.
 The fastest growing group of operators is farmers over the age of 65.
-The average age of landlords has seen a significant increase as well.
-According to the 2007 Farmland Ownership and Tenure in Iowa study, more than 55 percent of farmland in Iowa was owned by people over the age of 65.
-Owners over 75 years of age owned 28 percent of farmland in Iowa.
+The average age of landowners has seen a significant increase as well.
+According to the 2017 Farmland Ownership and Tenure in Iowa study, 60% of farmland in Iowa was owned by people over the age of 65.
+Owners over 75 years of age owned 34% of farmland in Iowa.

-Farmland values have experienced increases in the past year.
-The 2011 U.S. average farm real estate value was $3,160 per acre, the same as in 2019, but 5.3% higher than five years ago.
+Farmland values have experienced increases in the past year, but have stabilized recently.
+The 2020 US average farm real estate value was $3,160 per acre, the same as in 2019, but 5.3% higher than five years ago.
 Today, the agricultural land market is influenced by many factors.
 A large contributing factor is commodity prices or the income that can be earned from the land.
-Other key components that influence land value are the amount of debt incurred with land acquisition and government policies, especially policies related to energy, taxes, and input costs.
-The performance of the U.S. economy and economies throughout the world impact commodity prices, which in turn, influences land values.
+Other key components that influence land value are the amount of debt incurred with land acquisition and government policies, especially policies related to trade, energy, taxes, and input costs.
+The performance of the US economy and economies throughout the world impact commodity prices, which in turn, influences land values.
 Government monetary policies are significant factors to observe, as they relate to inflation and interest rates.
 Weather-related challenges, both here and abroad, continue to have an influence on land values.
 Urban sprawl, real estate development, and other land use planning issues impact the cost and availability of land.